Department of Pathology and Laboratory Medicine

 Introduction

 In addition to formal courses, faculty members in the Department of Pathology and Laboratory Medicine of the UNC School of Medicine maintain active research programs and engage in training predoctoral students and postdoctoral fellows in a range of research endeavors.
-Undergraduate students interested in participating in a hands-on research experience should contact the director of graduate studies in pathology for more information.
+Undergraduate students interested in participating in a hands-on research experience should contact the director of graduate studies in pathology or the specific research lab they are interested in for more information.
 Contact information is available on the department’s website.

 PATH–Pathology